-Concepts/Approaches Government Citizens Based Urban Remarks (Action Development Preference Development Sequence) Program (Policy (Community Inputs) Schemes Direction) (Implementation Strategy) Redefining Eminent There is urgent need Citizens' true interest Government Government to Domain for government to should form the fulcrum should serve as outline policy Authorised users. critically review the for redefining an important statement and Governing roles for land use act of 1978 application of eminent infrastructure monitor agencies. entities that can to make it align with domain law on all lands. provider on land Citizens and exercise it. current development Only dully agreed development communities to realities. "public interest" issues. articulate position of Those responsible to developments should be Developers' indigenous land use power of eminent domain should be given the right to use schemes should owners'. well guided and and enjoy the EDL integrate Urban developers to responsive for deliberate abuses. provisions. government converse for their position amongst Government must Citizens' continual provisions and other stakeholders. demonstrate by interest should form the basis for government ensure tax Jointly define the example the best acceptable approach agencies roles in remittances and varied "public interest" for to apply the principle exercising EDL always. other charges on a application in EDL. of eminent domain by all its agencies. continual a basis. an no ageneres.
-Government agencies are to supervise and ensure plan and design proposal are implemented as intended by developers Utilised Funding Restrictions and Financial Incentives.
-Specified funding requirement for any application of EDL Funds gotten from application of EDL should be utilised to All scheme developers are to factor in the Authorities to formulate guiding minimum financial
+Concepts/Approaches Government Citizens Based Urban Remarks (Action Development Preference Development Sequence) Program (Policy (Community Inputs) Schemes Direction) (Implementation Strategy) Redefining Eminent There is urgent need Citizens' true interest Government Government to Domain for government to should form the fulcrum should serve as outline policy Authorised users. critically review the for redefining an important statement and Governing roles for land use act of 1978 application of eminent infrastructure monitor agencies. entities that can to make it align with domain law on all lands. provider on land Citizens and exercise it. current development Only dully agreed development communities to realities. "public interest" issues. articulate position Those responsible to developments should be Developers' of indigenous land use power of eminent given the right to use schemes should owners'. domain should be and enjoy the EDL integrate Urban developers to well guided and provisions. government converse for their responsive for Citizens' continual provisions and position amongst deliberate abuses. interest should form the ensure tax other stakeholders.
+Government must basis for government remittances and Jointly define the demonstrate by agencies roles in other charges on varied "public example the best exercising EDL always. a continual a interest" for acceptable approach basis. application in EDL. to apply the principle Government of eminent domain agencies are to by all its agencies. supervise and ensure plan and design proposal are implemented as intended by developers Utilised Funding Specified funding Funds gotten from All scheme Authorities to Restrictions and requirement for any application of EDL developers are to formulate guiding Financial Incentives. application of EDL should be utilised to factor in the minimum financial

-American Journal of Environment Studies ISSN 2790-5594 (online)
+American Journal of Environment Studies ISSN 4520-4738 (Online)